 Prerolls, flowers, and vaporizers, oh my!

 What’s more, flower and vape options offer a wider selection than edibles and topicals, given all of the different plant strains and varieties.
 With pure flower, you can experience the optimal effects of the entourage effect with all the natural compounds found in the plant.
-Moreover, a post-sex roll-up can preclude the possibly awkward moment when you and your partner have reached the zenith of your connection and might not be sure what comes next.
-Out of that silence, what could be more calming (and cinematically cool) than the ritual of lighting up a fragrant cannabis roll-up as you let your body settle into its fulfillment?
+Moreover, a post-sex puff can preclude the possibly awkward moment when you and your partner have reached the zenith of your connection and might not be sure what comes next.
+Out of that silence, what could be more calming (and cinematically cool) than the ritual of lighting up a fragrant cannabis pre-roll as you let your body settle into its fulfillment?
 Think Anne Bancroft’s character Mrs. Robinson in The Graduate.

 Cannabis topicals and sex